usnistgov/ccu_validation_scoring/README.md

  * `-o`: output directory containing the score and alignment file

- * `-aC`: the duration of TP and FP Scaling collar for time
+ * `-aC`: forgiveness collar (in seconds) to determine true positive or false positive in scale metric alignment

- * `-xC`: the duration of TP and FP Scaling collar for text
+ * `-xC`: forgiveness collar (in characters) to determine true positive or false positive in scale metric alignment

- * `-xR`: character gap for the text reference instances merging
+ * `-xR`: gap (in characters) for the text reference instances merging

- * `-aR`: second gap for the time reference instances merging
+ * `-aR`: gap (in seconds) for the audio/video reference instances merging

- * `-xS`: character gap for the text system instances merging
+ * `-xS`: gap (in characters) for the text system instances merging

- * `-aS`: second gap for the time system instances merging
+ * `-aS`: gap (in seconds) for the audio/video system instances merging

- * `-lS`: choose min_llr or max_llr to combine system llrs for the system instances merging
+ * `-lS`: choose "min_llr" or "max_llr" to combine system llrs for the system instances merging

  * `-d`: dump reference and system inputs as they are processed during scoring